 Dreams are powerful things!
 In fact, they are the most powerful part of who we are.
 Whether your dreams are advising you, warning you or inspiring you, they are an endless resource you can tap into every single morning… once you know their secret language!
-My dream books will have you understanding your dreams in no time!
-Keep them by your bedside so you can easily figure out your dreams as soon as you wake from them.
-You’ll wonder why you didn’t get them sooner!
+My book Dream On It will have you understanding your dreams in no time!
+Keep it by your bedside so you can easily figure out your dreams as soon as you wake from them.
+You’ll wonder why you didn’t get it sooner!

-“I love your books…this is my second set I’m ordering because I keep lending them out!
-I’ll keep reading as long as you keep writing!
+“I love your book…this is my second one I’m ordering because I keep lending it out!
 Love it!

 - Kim Brush, Muskegon, MI